writethedocs/www/docs/conf/na/2015/writing-day.md

 -   Date & Time: **Sunday, May 17th, 9am-6pm**, with the conference opening reception in the same space until 9, so feel free to keep working longer!
 -   Venue: CENTRL Office - 1355 NW Everett St. [Map](https://goo.gl/maps/xljmU)
--   Sustenance: Mozilla will provide food and drinks throughout the day so that you can focus on *Getting Sh\*t Done*.
+-   Sustenance: Mozilla will provide food and drinks throughout the day so that you can focus on *Getting Stuff Done*.

 #### Schedule